external-secrets/kubernetes-external-secrets/README.md

   password: MTIzNA==
 ```

 The controller needs to access AWS Secrets Manager via a role.
-How depends on your cluster setup, [kube2iam](https://github.com/jtblin/kube2iam) and [kiam](https://github.com/uswitch/kiam) are the most common
+How depends on your cluster setup, [kube2iam](https://github.com/jtblin/kube2iam) and [kiam](https://github.com/uswitch/kiam) are the most common IAM role plugins.

 ```
 {